LEPA4/Unforgotten-Things/Religion/Chaos - Sektnan/Venan.md

 ## Introduction
 Venan is either the third or fourth personality of [[Chaos - Sektnan|Chaos]], sometimes believed to be created simultaneously with [[Ounan]].

-d perfecThis personality manages love and friendships.
+This personality manages love and friendships.
 The connection of all rational creatures.
 Venan manages trust and relationships.

 How much rational creatures care for each other relies heavily on [[Aanan]].
 If there is evil, then mistrust will prevail or hatred will blossom.